CUDA

 Snippet from Wikipedia: CUDA

 CUDA was created by Nvidia in 2006.
-When it was first introduced, the name was an acronym for Compute Unified Device Architecture, but Nvidia later dropped the common use of the acronym and no longer uses it.
+When it was first introduced, the name was an acronym for Compute Unified Device Architecture, but Nvidia later dropped the common use of the acronym and now rarely expands it.

 External links: